(1). What is Apex in

 – Based on who owns the contact (must be associated with an account)

-– Set default sharing access for individual contacts and their associated accounts
+– Set default sharing access for individual contacts and their associated

 – Cannot use with: Territory Management and B2I (Person Account) enabled orgs